 If you're getting stuck on deciding what to ask your customers, here are some of the types of questions we recommend including on your customer satisfaction survey:

-When it comes to customer success and satisfaction, it's critical that your business collects feedback about your product or service.
+When it comes to customer success and satisfaction, your business must collect feedback about your product or service.
 If you don't, then it's more difficult to assess customer needs and provide effective solutions.